Kankakee

-At Spiros Law, we understand the pain and trauma that come with child sexual assault.
+We understand the pain and trauma that come with child sexual assault.
 If your child has been a victim, know that you’re not alone.
-We’re here to help.
+Please seek qualified legal help.

 Sexual assault perpetrators may face criminal prosecution, possibly leading to fines and imprisonment.
 Additionally, survivors have the right to pursue civil lawsuits against their offenders, which operate separately from criminal proceedings.

-Our legal team is dedicated to seeking justice for survivors and holding perpetrators accountable.
-We approach every case with sensitivity and compassion, ensuring that your family’s voice is heard.
-While no legal action can undo the pain, we strive to provide a path toward healing, closure, and financial support to help secure your child’s future.
+While no legal action can undo the pain, it’s beneficial for families as they strives to provide a path toward healing, closure, and financial support to help secure your child’s future.

-Here’s how our compassionate child sexual assault attorneys fight for survivors:
+Here’s is how a child sexual assault attorney fights for survivors:

 Understanding your story

 Your experience is valid.
-Our team listens without judgment.
-We want you and your child to feel heard and understood.
+An attorney is here to listen without judgment, so you and your child feel heard and understood.

 Protecting your rights